By Ken McEntee

 The Federal Trade Commission (FTC) has ruled biodegradability claims by a plastics additive manufacturer to be deceptive.
 The attorney for Painesville, Ohio-based ECM BioFilms said ECM will appeal the decision to the U.S. Court of Appeals for the Sixth Circuit.

-“It is a disastrous decision that should be held as unconstitutional under the First Amendment,” said Jonathan Emord, of Washington D.C.-based Emord & Associates.
+the First Amendment,” said Jonathan Emord, of Washington D.C.-based Emord & Associates.
 “It is an egregious instance of abuse of agency discretion.”

 See the complete post at http://compostingnews.blogspot.com/